Snowflake Pushdown Processing

 -

-Post-processing plans are not supported.
+Post-processing plans and load components are not supported.

 -